franzsilva/FlutterMessagesClone/README.md

 Pull Requests are welcome!.

-Issues that im trying to solve:
+Issues that im trying to Solve & Learn:
  - The list is rerendering every time I swipe a message.
 Which changes all the colors again.
  - Get the Sound Notification picker working
+ - The keyboard picker in the New Conversation is not changing the keyboard type.
+(Really dont know how to get it working)

 Features Im Working on:
  - The conversation view.